Pennsylvania Fly Fishing 3 min read

 Best Time to Fish Manatawny Creek

-The season for Manatawny Creek is standard Pennsylvania trout season.
-The best time to visit the creek is likely during the spring, when all the aquatic insect hatches kick into gear.
-Low water conditions are problematic during the summer and trout in the stream head for the thermal refuge of the cooler tributaries.
+Manatawny Creek’s trout season is standard Pennsylvania.
+The best time to visit the creek is likely in spring when all the aquatic insect hatches kick into gear.
+Low water conditions are problematic during the summer, and trout in the stream head for the thermal refuge of the cooler tributaries.
 You’ll have the best luck catching the larger brown trout in the fall when they get aggressive in preparation for spawning.

 Best Flies for Manatawny Creek